European Investment Bank

 The European Investment Bank (EIB) is the ‘lending arm’ of the European Union.
 It is the world’s largest multilateral lender and the biggest provider of climate finance.
-The EIB Group Climate Bank Roadmap 2021-2025 outlines the goals for climate finance for supporting the European Green Deal.
+The EIB Group Climate Bank Roadmap 2021-2025 outlines the goals which will enable climate finance to support the European Green Deal.
 The EIB Group has two parts: the European Investment Bank and the European Investment Fund (EIF) that specialises in finance for small businesses and mid-caps.

 The EIB contributes to the circular economy by providing financing, advisory support and knowledge sharing.

-EIB provides finance to circular economy projects/promoters, also those with a higher risk profile.
+The EIB provides finance to circular economy projects/promoters, including those with a higher risk profile.

 The EIB in the circular economy

-EIB experts deployed by the Advisory Hub and InnovFin Advisory provide tailored financial and technical advice for circular economy projects, which may later be financed by EIB or other partner financial institutions.
+The InvestEU Advisory Hub is the first point of contact for advisory services in the EU.
+EIB experts deployed by the InvestEU Advisory Hub provide tailored financial and technical advice for circular economy projects, which may later be financed by the EIB or other partner financial institutions.

 European Investment Fund (EIF)